Paula Jean Welden, an 18-year-old sophomore at Bennington College in Vermont, decided on Dec. 1, 1946 to go for a walk on the Long Trail.

-Some suspected she may have a boyfriend that she ran off to meet.
+Some suspected she had a boyfriend she ran off to meet.
 Her roommate said she had been blue, but all that really emerged was a picture of a young woman beginning to settle into adulthood.
-She had developed an interest in botany, and was planning on choosing that as a course of study.
+She had developed an interest in botany, and planned on choosing that as a course of study.

-A train conductor thought he saw her in South Carolina, but that, too, proved false, as would lead after lead after lead.
+A train conductor thought he saw her in South Carolina, but that, too, proved false.
+So would lead after lead after lead.

-Gradually, the leads grew fewer and farther between and Welden departed the state with some blistering words for Vermont.
-The state was incapable of mounting a credible search or investigation, he said.
+Gradually, the leads grew fewer and farther between.
+Welden departed the state with some blistering words for Vermont.
+The state, he said, could not mount a credible search or investigation.

-Governor Ernest Gibson had requested help from neighboring states with the search and Welden had persuaded Connecticut State Police to send detectives to Vermont to assist.
+During the search for Paula Jean Welden, Gov. Ernest Gibson had requested help from neighboring states.
+Welden had persuaded Connecticut State Police to send detectives to Vermont to assist.

-Paula Jean Welden’s disappearance, and the muddled response, made clear that the need was real and that sheriff’s weren’t up to the task.
-In 1947, the state police was created.
+Paula Jean Welden’s disappearance, and the muddled response, made clear that the need was real and that sheriffs weren’t up to the task.
+So in 1947, the Legislature created the Vermont State Police.

 As for Welden, her disappearance has remained a mystery for more than 60 years.
-It’s been revisited many times, and included in a list of unusual deaths and disappearances in and around Glastenbury Mountain in an area dubbed the Bennington Triangle because of the concentration of mysteries that have taken place there.
+It’s been revisited many times, and included in a list of unusual deaths and disappearances in and around Glastenbury Mountain.
+People have dubbed the area the Bennington Triangle because of the concentration of mysteries that have taken place there.

 This story was updated in 2021.